Slitherlink: Rules

-In the figure below, the circled points can be connected by a line directly between them, and also by a line that traverses the other three sides of the square that extends to the left of the points.
-It should be clear (with the red line ignored) that for both paths the remainder of the solution can be the same – since the constraints for the remainder of the solution are the same – so both paths are ruled out.

 History

 Slitherlink is an original puzzle of Nikoli; it first appeared in Puzzle Communication Nikoli #26 (June 1989).
 The editor combined two original puzzles contributed there.
 At first, every square contained a number and the edges did not have to form a loop.

+Conceptis Puzzles, a puzzle publisher, has been providing updates and news about Slitherlink as well as its distribution in digital formats.

 Video games

 Slitherlink puzzles have been featured in video games on several platforms.
 A game titled Slither Link was published in Japan by Bandai for the Wonderswan portable console in 2000.
 Slitherlink puzzles were included alongside Sudoku and Nonogram puzzles in the Loppi Puzzle Magazine: Kangaeru Puzzle series of games from Success for the Game Boy Nintendo Power cartridge in 2001.
 Slitherlink games were also featured for the Nintendo DS handheld game console, with Hudson Soft releasing Puzzle Series Vol. 5: Slitherlink in Japan on November 16, 2006, and Agetec including Slitherlink in its Nikoli puzzle compilation, Brain Buster Puzzle Pak, released in North America on June 17, 2007.